gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 2. Configure your **Custom login URL** and remember it (the plugin will send you an email with it).
 3. Once you have configured Custom login URL, check 'Immediately block IP after any request to wp-login.php' and 'Block direct access to wp-login.php and return HTTP 404 Not Found Error'.
 Don't use wp-admin to log in to your WordPress dashboard anymore.
 4. If your WordPress has a few experienced users, check 'Immediately block IP when attempting to log in with a non-existent username'.
 5. Specify the list of prohibited usernames (logins) that legit users will never use.
-They will not be allowed to log in and register in any circumstances.
+They will not be permitted to log in or register.
 6. Configure mobile and browser notifications via Pushbullet.
 7. Obtain keys and enable invisible reCAPTCHA for password reset and registration forms (WooCommerce supported too).